ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 **Command parameters**

-In general if a command field is set to 0 it is ignored.
+In general, if a command field is set to 0 it is ignored.

 .. raw:: html